NDT Staff Members

 Helen Matravers - Producer

 Helen graduated from the University of Birmingham in 2010 with a degree in Drama and Theatre Arts.
 After training at East15 on the MA acting course and graduating with distinction she went on to run the Drayton Theatre in South Kensington and worked as a House Manager at The Royal Court.
 Helen completed a six month placement as an assistant producer at Theatre503 in May 2014, before working as the assistant producer on their West End transfer of ‘A Handful of Stars’.
 Helen started at New Diorama in September 2014, with a specific focus on the theatre’s Artist Development Programme and community outreach work.
-She recently co-produced NDT’s latest in-house production, Down & Out in Paris and London, which premiered at the Edinburgh Festival in 2015 ahead of a London transfer in April 2016.
+She stage managed and co-produced NDT’s in-house productions, Down & Out in Paris and London and Secret Life of Humans.
+Helen is also a qualified Action Learning Sets Facilitator.

-Helen is also the co-producer for Cloakroom Theatre company, who were awarded Live Theatre Newcastle's Live Lab Bursary 2016.
+Helen is also the co-producer for Cloakroom Theatre company, who were awarded Live Theatre Newcastle's Live Lab Bursary 2016 and The Kings Head Theatre's Adrian Pagan Award in 2017.

 Jo Salkilld - Finance Manager (one day a week)